ahmedlone127/nlu_test_runs/README.md

 ```
-this funciton is pretty basic , it tkaes a string and a chracter and finds all occurences of  a given charcter and returns a list of all the indexes of the occurences of the character inside the list .it is used in the edit_files function .
+this funciton is pretty basic , it tkaes a string and a chracter and finds all occurences of  a given charcter and returns a list of all the indexes of the occurences of the character inside the list .it is used in a the edit_files function .
 ## get_path
 ```
 def get_path(directory,extension):